zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hdfs/mysql-to-hdfs.md

 ````
 <copy> info all</copy>
 ````
+## **STEP 5**: GoldenGate Target Configuration

-**Step 8:** Now that the source side is setup, let us configure GG on the target side (HDFS).
+1. Now that the source side is setup, let us configure GG on the target side (HDFS).

-**Step 9:** In the **GG for Hadoop session**, you will need to modify the HDFS properties by removing the ‘---‘ from the highlighted values:
+2. In the **GG for Hadoop session**, you will need to modify the HDFS properties by removing the ‘---‘ from the highlighted values:

   ![](./images/b7.png " ")